Introduction to NLP

 - She solved the problem on the board.

-Humans would understand it easily that ‘board’ in the first sentence refers to the board of directors, and in the second one, it refers to a blackboard but it not the case with computers.
+Humans would understand it easily that ‘board’ in the first sentence refers to the board of directors, and in the second one, it refers to a blackboard, but it is not the case with computers.

 Despite these difficulties, computers are enhancing their ability to understanding human languages.
 Knowledge of various linguistic fields helps to speed up this process:

 - Morphology: It is the study of the formation of words from basic or primitive units.